tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 Redis/常见问题/使用常见问题_intl_en.md

-### How do I use the hash algorithm of Redis Cluster Edition?
+### How do I use the hash algorithm of TencentDB for Redis Cluster Edition?
 The hash algorithm of the Redis Cluster Edition is the same as that in the a Redis Community Edition cluster, i.e., `HASH_SLOT = CRC16(key) mod 16384`.
 For more information, please see [Redis Cluster Specification](https://redis.io/topics/cluster-spec).

 ### What is the maximum capacity of a single instance?